 Delivering good outcomes for people with behaviour deemed to be the most challenging is something we have strived to do for a number of years.
 The reality is that although some progress has been made very often individuals and their families do not experience services that support them or enable them to live fulfilling lives.
 What is clear is that working together is key to achieving that aim.
 Many people have worked hard to create this protocol and on behalf of Eastern Region ADASS I would like to thank them and to endorse the protocol as a valuable contribution to helping build coproduction.

+This work will enable us to implement the commissioning standards which are being developed between ADASS, LGA and TLAP particularly in relation to building better relations with the market and strengthening co-production.
 I would strongly encourage the use of the protocol across the region and encourage statutory bodies to take the lead in bringing people together to adopt the protocol and to use it to build stronger partnerships which value everyone's contribution in helping improve the lives of the people we support.